wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 ##### Interdependent State of Being/Not Being Express an Identity
 These interdependent States of Being/Not Being are what produce Identity.
 	That is a distinct entity, i.e. the differentiation between entities (i.e. states of being).
-###### Identity as a Relational Structure
-A Relational Structure is the Higher Level Structure composed of a relationship between Lower Level Components (i.e. entities/identities/states of being/not being).
-	They can be seen as a level in a hierarchy that facilitate or support further relational structures to be composed of and thus built "upon".

-Definitions require stating what an object is, which inherently involves equality.
-	When we define something "as" something else, we are essentially stating that the two are equal in some sense; we are establishing an identity between them based on certain properties or criteria.
-		**Equality** is a **fundamental structure** in all mathematical sets and structured sets.
-			For something to be defined as "something", its definition exists in relation to what that "something" is "not".
-				Absolute vs. Relational.
-###### Indiscernibility of Identicals
-If two objects are equal, then any property of one is a property of the other.
 ##### Fundamental Role
 Essential for defining the identity of elements, operations, and satisfying axioms.
 ##### Set Membership